MozartofCode/Background-Changer/README.md

 # Background-Changer

-Desktop Application that changes your background image automatically Built with CrewAI Agents
+CrewAI Multi-Agent Application that generates desktop background images and changes your background image